-Professionalism is a core competency in Medicine, one that is taken extremely seriously in Society, Community, and the Individual.
+Professionalism is a core competency in Medicine, one that is taken extremely seriously in SCI.
 Students are expected to adhere to the Standards of Professional Conduct outlined in the PLFSOM student handbook.
 In particular, students should not attempt to copy, post, share, or use SCI exam questions.
 Students should not submit false claims of attendance at their community clinic.
-Depending on the nature of the problem and as determined by the course director, failure to act professionally may result in a grade of Fail for SCI, regardless of the student's performance in other aspects of the course, and the student will be referred to the Grading and Promotions Committee.
+Depending on the nature of the problem and as determined by the course director, failure to act professionally may result in a grade of Fail for SCI, regardless of the student's performance in other aspects of the course, and the student will be referred to the GPC.
 Violations of professionalism could result in expulsion from the PLFSOM.